munificent/craftinginterpreters/book/scanning-on-demand.md

     interpolation to see how they handle it.

 2. Several languages use angle brackets for generics and also have a `>>` right shift operator.
-This lead to a classic problem in earlier versions of C++:
+This led to a classic problem in early versions of C++:

         :::c++
         vector<vector<string>> nestedVectors;

     This would produce a compile error because the `>>` was lexed to a single right shift token, not two `>` tokens.
-Used were forced to fix this by putting a space between the closing angle brackets.
+Users were forced to avoid this by putting a space between the closing angle brackets.

     Later versions of C++ are smarter and can handle the above code.
 Java and C# never had the problem.
 How do those languages specify and implement this?

 3. Many languages, especially later in their evolution, define "contextual keywords".
 These are identifiers that act like reserved words in some